Barbapapazes/unjs-docs-template/README.md

 In `app.config.ts`:

-- Update `ui.primary` to match the project primary color
+- Update `ui.primary` to match the project's primary color
-- Update `seo.siteName` to match your project name
+- Update `seo.siteName` to match your project's name
-- Update `github.name` to match the GitHub repository name
+- Update `github.name` to match the GitHub repository's name
-- Update `header` and `footer` to match your project requirements
+- Update `header` and `footer` to match your project's requirements
 - Update `toc` GitHub links with your own repository

 Do not forget to update the favicon in `public/favicon.svg`.
-You can find your icon on the [design kit of UnJS](https://unjs.io/design-kit).
+You can find your icon in the [design kit of UnJS](https://unjs.io/design-kit).

 ## Setup